Comparison

 If you need built-in invoicing and a customer portal and you're willing to pay per seat, Jobber is the better fit.

 If you're an excavation contractor and you care about machine tracking, haul counts, daily logs, extra work backup, plan markups, closeout packages, working offline, and flat pricing, SpoilStack is built for you.
-Most of our customers use QuickBooks for invoicing and SpoilStack for the job record between bid and closeout.
+Most excavation contractors use QuickBooks for invoicing and SpoilStack for the job record between bid and closeout.

 14 days free, no credit card.
 Try it and see.